 Make sure to reserve your special holiday meal at least three weeks in advance—if not longer—as these made-to-order birds take a while to prepare and restaurants can only make so many at a time.
 In order to avoid going without this Thanksgiving, you should check each venue's website for recommendations on when to place your holiday order.

 Also known as Mr. Billy's Cajun Market, this business has specialized in spicy Cajun-fried turkeys since 1994.
-You can even order a Cajun fried turkey meal, complete with appropriate sides like crab cakes, crawfish etouffee and New Orleans-style bread pudding, that will feed eight with room for leftovers.
-Besides turkeys, Cajun Fried Turkey Company offers appetizers, desserts, and even a stuffed Tur-Duc-Hen.
-Don't miss soups, gumbos, crawfish pie, Creole squash casserole or Cafe du Monde beignets.
+You can even order a Cajun fried turkey meal that will feed eight with room for leftovers, complete with appropriate sides like crab cakes, crawfish etouffee, and New Orleans-style bread pudding.
+Besides turkeys, Cajun Fried Turkey Company offers appetizers, desserts, and even a stuffed Tur-Duc-Hen, and you won't want to miss soups, gumbos, crawfish pie, Creole squash casserole, or the Cafe du Monde beignets.

 Nate's, which opened in 1988, has been frying Cajun turkeys for years, so the restaurant has the routine down to an art.
-And at Nate's, Cajun-fried turkey is not just here for the holidays.
+At Nate's, Cajun-fried turkey is not just here for the holidays.
 With 24 hours' notice, you can pick up a 14-pound fried turkey at any time of the year at the Addison location, but you'll definitely need to pre-order well in advance for the holidays as this restaurant is one of the most popular year-round.